KillTheMule/KillTheMule.github.io/test_plugins_from_neovim.md

        I'm using an environment variable to only run those test for a subset of the testing matrix, since it's quite expensive.
 On windows, you will need to run `build.bat` as shown.
        Note the use of [caching](https://github.com/KillTheMule/nvimpam/blob/master/appveyor.yml#L67),
-       so the deps won't need to be build every time.
+       so the deps won't need to be built every time.
  * Travis
      * Again, see my [.travis.yml](https://github.com/KillTheMule/nvimpam/blob/master/.travis.yml#L31),
-       this is somewhat easier than on appveyor still, just run the commands in the right directory.
+       this is somewhat easier than appveyor still, just run the commands in the right directory.
        Never mind the call to `cargo`, this is just building my plugin because I'm writing it in Rust.